ethereumclassic/Awesome-ETC/README.md

 <br/>

 ## Overview
 >Ethereum Classic is a distributed blockchain computing platform for smart contracts and decentralized applications.
 Its native token is ether (ETC), which primarily serves as a reserve currency for transactions on the Ethereum Classic network.
+Ethereum Classic is the unaltered, original state Ethereum chain that launched in July 2015.

+**Rebranding from Ethereum to Ethereum Classic**
+>On July 20, 2016, an event known as "the DAO hack" resulted in a contentious hard fork.
+A sister chain with an altered state was born.
+The rights to the Ethereum project's brand is owned by the Ethereum Foundation and they were proponents of the sister chain.
+So after the fork, the Ethereum Foundation applied the brand to the new version of the Ethereum network; Ethereum (ETH).
+The unaltered, original state Ethereum chain adopted the brand identity of Ethereum Classic and the ETC ticker symbol.
+On July 23, 2016, Poloniex announced that it was the first exchange to list ETC.

 ## History
 **Conception to token sale**
 >Vitalik Buterin conceived Ethereum in 2013, after what he perceived as limitations in the functionality of Bitcoin’s scripting language, namely the lack of Turing completeness.
-Buterin published the first Ethereum <a href="https://github.com/ethereum/wiki/wiki/White-Paper">white paper</a>. later that year, describing a distributed computing platform for executing smart contracts and building decentralized applications (dApps).
+Buterin published the first Ethereum <a href="https://github.com/ethereum/wiki/wiki/White-Paper">white paper</a> later that year, describing a distributed computing platform for executing smart contracts and building decentralized applications (dApps).
 In 2014, Buterin and some other early contributors founded the <a href="https://ethereum.org">Ethereum Foundation</a>, a non-profit organization dedicated to Ethereum’s research, core protocol development, and ecosystem growth.
-The foundation's first task was to host the Ethereum crowdsale, which took place between July 22, 2014, and September 02, 2014.
+The Ethereum Foundation's first task was to host the Ethereum crowdsale, which took place between July 22, 2014, and September 02, 2014.
 The sale raised 31,529 BTC (~$18 million at the time) in exchange for about 60 million ether (80% of the initial 72 million ETC supply) to the public.
 The remaining 12 million ETC (20% of the initial supply) were allocated to the Ethereum Foundation and early Ethereum contributors.

-**Ethereum Foundation token allocation**
+**Ethereum Foundation ETC token allocation**
 - 3 million ETC were allocated to a long-term endowment
 - 6 million ETC were distributed among 85 developers who contributed prior to the crowdsale
 - 3 million ETC were designed as a “developer purchase program” that gave Ethereum developers the rights to purchase ETC at crowdsale prices.